DRIVING UNDER THE INFLUENCE

 DUI law may seem overwhelming if you’ve recently been arrested, but do not despair.
 You have options.
 An arrest doesn’t equate to a conviction.
 Each DUI case involves a unique set of facts and yours is no different.
-At THE CHRISTL LAW FIRM we understand a conviction can affect you personally and professionally so we do not take your charge lightly.
+At THE LAW OFFICE OF JOHN F. CHRISTL he understand a conviction can affect you personally and professionally so we do not take your charge lightly.

 Each stage presents an opportunity for Mr. Christl to find the legal and factual flaws in the police officers work.
 These include; valid and lawful stop, prolonged detention, proof of “driving”, objective symptoms of intoxication, field sobriety tests, breath PAS calibration, and refusal to submit to a blood test.
 Additionally, your results and performance during each of these stages can be critical to identifying weaknesses in the district attorney’s case.
 Representing yourself may only cause you to overlook these important legal protections.
 As a former Orange County Senior Deputy District Attorney Mr. Christl has handled hundreds of DUI’s and is ready to help you build a plan for your case.